Are we alone in the universe? Scarlin Hernandez answers

-Six months after quitting James Webb Telescope She began to show the world never-before-seen images of space.
+Six months after quitting James Webb Telescope He began displaying unprecedented space images to the world.
 These first shots represent a new era in astronomy, allowing us to see the depths of the universe from Earth.

 To find out in detail what these photos represent, we spoke with him Scarlet HernandezThe Dominican aerospace engineer which, along with a large team from the National Aeronautics and Space Administration (NASA), has developed codes that are part of the systems that control and control the James Webb TelescopeThe most advanced ever built.